-Now you are ready to generate the scripts that move the data from your Oracle tables into your DB2 tables on the iSeries.
+Now you are ready to generate the scripts that move the data from your source tables into your DB2 tables on i5/OS.
 The scripts that we generated previously on the Convert step were only concerned with the creation of the database objects.
-This step produces the scripts that import the data from Oracle and populate your DB2 files.
-If you are interested only in deploying the script to create the objects, and do not want to move any data from the Oracle database into DB2, you can skip this step.
+This step produces the scripts that import the data from the source database and populate your DB2 files.
+If you are interested only in deploying the script to create the objects, and do not want to move any data from the source database into DB2, you can skip this step.